FSCR (Federal Screw Works) ROC %: -5.05% (As of Dec. 2004)

 * For other sections: All numbers are in millions except for per share data, ratio, and percentage.
 All currency related amount are indicated in the company's associated stock exchange currency.

-Federal Screw Works (Federal Screw Works) Business Description
+Federal Screw Works Business Description

-34846 Goddard Road, Romulus, MI, USA, 48174
+Address 34846 Goddard Road, Romulus, MI, USA, 48174

 Federal Screw Works operates as the manufacturer and marketer of industrial component parts.
-The group offers component parts such as locknuts, bolts, piston pins, studs, bushings, shafts, and other machined, cold-formed, hardened, and ground metal parts, which are primarily served by the automobile industry.
+The group offers parts such as locknuts, bolts, piston pins, studs, bushings, shafts, and other machined, cold-formed, hardened, and ground metal parts, which are served by the automobile industry.
 Its component is used in the products of cold-formed and machined pins and products, close tolerance machined products, engineered nut products, cold-formed tooling, and complex cold-formed products.
 Geographically all the operations function through the United States.